 If you are a professional chef, and your knives need sharpening on a regular basis, it is advisable for you to use a medium grains whetstone, to never lose the sharpness of your kitchen knives.
 The whetstone you choose could be on the basis of the size of the stone, whether it has a base or not and how much water it absorbs, but all these factors can only be judged once you use the stone on your knives.

-Lastly, how frequently does your blade needs sharpening, or how frequently your sharpening stone will be used in the kitchen depending on the use it?
+Lastly, how frequently does your blade needs sharpening, or how frequently your sharpening stone will be used in the kitchen depending on its use it?

 Different Kinds of Sharpening Tools Available in The Market